Deceased Parents Are the Best

 - Likewise, it's practically hammered home what a loving father Byrne Faraday is during the course of investigating his murder.
 No wonder his daughter Kay wanted to carry on his work.

-- Part of the reason Ange hates her aunt Eva so much is because she doesn't think anyone could ever replace her parents (no to mention the fact that she suspects Eva was the one who killed them).
-This is subverted to Hell and back in episode 7, where it turns out Eva did kill them, but in what was more or less self-defense.
-Of course, the one telling her this is Bernkastel, so who knows?
-Either way, Ange doesn't take it well.
+- Part of the reason Ange hates her aunt Eva so much in Umineko: When They Cry is because she doesn't think anyone could ever replace her parents (no to mention the fact that she suspects Eva was the one who killed them).
+This is subverted to Hell and back in episode 7, where it turns out Eva did kill them, but in what was more or less self-defense, since it turns out that Kyrie and Rudolf were in fact the real murderers and would have killed her otherwise.
+Needless to say, Ange doesn't take it well.

 - In Katawa Shoujo, the parents range from being uninvolved in their children's lives (Hisao's parents, Rin's parents) to outright abandoning them (Lilly's parents) or being Abusive Parents (Shizune's father), with the exception of Emi's mother.
 The deceased parents are considerably better; Emi speaks fondly of her deceased father, and Hanako's mother shielded Hanako with her body during the house fire, saving her daughter's life at the cost of her own.